-Light cluster production at low energy heavy ion collisions is well described in a simple coalescence model [18-20] through the distributions of their constituents (protons and neutrons) and an coalescence parameter $B_A$ related to the size A of the cluster.
-To describe heavy-ion collisions at high energies the simple coalescence model is modified taking into account the nucleon phase space distributions at freeze-out as well as the strength of momentum-space correlations induced by collective flow [21].
+Light cluster production at low energy heavy ion collisions is well described in a simple coalescence model [18-21] through the distributions of their constituents (protons and neutrons) and a coalescence parameter B_A related to the size A of the cluster.
+To describe heavy-ion collisions at high energies the simple coalescence model is modified taking into account the nucleon phase space distributions at freeze-out as well as the strength of momentum-space correlations induced by collective flow [22].
 In central heavy-ion collisions the pressure gradient in the system generates strong transverse radial flow.
 Therefore nucleon clusters inside a collective velocity field acquire additional momentum proportional to the cluster's mass.

 The paper is organized as follows.
 Section 2 describes the experimental set-up and Section 3 is devoted to details of the event reconstruction.
 Section 4 describes the evaluation of the proton, deuteron and triton reconstruction efficiency.
 Section 5 explains the methodology for the definition of centrality classes.
 Section 6 addresses the evaluation of the cross sections, multiplicities and systematic uncertainties.
 Transverse mass distributions and rapidity spectra of protons, deuterons and tritons are given in Section 7.
-The BM@N results are compared with predictions of the DCM-SMM [22, 23] and PHQMD [24] models.
+The BM@N results are compared with predictions of the DCM-SMM [23, 24] and PHQMD [25] models.
 Ratios of the transverse momentum distributions of deuterons and tritons to protons are treated within a coalescence approach in Section 8.
 The results are compared with other experimental data on nucleus-nucleus interactions.
+Results on baryon rapidity loss in argon-nucleus interactions are presented in Section 9.
 The compound ratios of yields of protons and tritons to deuterons are presented in section 10.
 Finally, a summary is given in Section 11.

-6 2 Experimental set-up
+Z 2 Experimental set-up

-The BM@N detector is a forward spectrometer covering the pseudorapidity range $1.6 \le \eta \le 4.4$ .
+The BM@N detector is a forward spectrometer covering the pseudorapidity range $1.6 \le \eta \le 4.4$.
 A schematic view of the BM@N setup in the argon-beam run is shown in Fig. 1.
-More details of all components of the set-up can be found in [25, 26].
-The spectrometer includes a central tracking system consisting of 3 planes of forward silicon-strip detectors (ST) and 6 planes of detectors based on gas electron multipliers (GEM) [27].
-The central tracking system is located downstream of the target region inside of a dipole magnet with a bending power of about $\approxeq 2.1 \text{Tm}$ and with a gap of 1.05 m between the poles .
+More details of all components of the set-up can be found in [26, 27].
+The spectrometer includes a central tracking system consisting of 3 planes of forward silicon-strip detectors (ST) and 6 planes of detectors based on gas electron multipliers (GEM) [28].
+The central tracking system is located downstream of the target region inside of a dipole magnet with a bending power of about 2.1Tm and with a gap of 1.05 m between the poles.
 In the measurements reported here, the central tracker covered only the upper half of the magnet acceptance.